mjjstockman/ecomm/README.md

 # Introduction

 This is a fictional website (for educational purposes) for a street food company named Get Wurst.
 They sell Bratwursts, Burgers and Chicken.
 The site can be used to view the menu, order and pay for items and view a sample of previous events the company has worked at.
 A Frequently Asked Questions page allows users to view previous questions and answers.
 If the user is logged in they can submit questions, answer previous questions and like answers.

 [Back to top ⇧](#Get-Wurst)

 # Technologies used

 ### Languages Used

 + HTML5
 + CSS3
 + JavaScript
 + jQuery
 + Python
 + Django

 ### Technologies and Programs Used:
 + GitHub
 Git was used for version control
 Github issues were used as part of a project kanban GitPod was used as IDE
 + Heroku
 The page was deployed to Heroku
 + PostgreSQL
 ElephantSQL was used to host the database
 + Stripe
 To deal with card payments
-+ AWS S3 bucket sstorage
++ AWS S3 bucket storage
 To store static files and media files

- ### Frameworks Libraries and Programs Used
+Frameworks, Libraries and Programs Used

 + Allauth:
 + Balsamiq:
 Balsamiq was used to create the wireframes during the design process.
 + Bootstrap 5:
 Bootstrap was used to add style to the website.
 + Crispy Forms
 + Font Awesome
 + Django